-When the IBL is running a study, which requires payment to participants we will ask the researcher to bring us enough cash, in the appropriate denominations, to cover the entire study prior to running.
+When the IBL is running a study which requires payment to participants, we will ask the researcher to bring us enough cash, in the appropriate denominations, to cover the entire study prior to running.
 We have secure lockboxes for study funds.
 As new directions were provided by the Ivey internal REB board, the IBL is now collecting participants' confirmation of receiving compensation for paid studies.
-In order to maintain anonymity, students sign an electronic sheet that has their unique SONA IDs upon receiving the compensation.
+To maintain anonymity, students sign an electronic sheet that has their unique SONA IDs upon receiving compensation.
 Only the LM and LC have access and can track SONA IDs to participants' personal information in SONA (name, email address).
-We also create a spreadsheet to track individual payments and an accounting of money received from the PI, used by the lab, and returned to the PI.
+We also created a spreadsheet to track individual payments, and an accounting of money received from the PI, used by the lab, and returned to the PI.
 This will be transmitted electronically to the PI once the study is complete and can be used for reconciling accounts with Finance.

-Appendix B: 2023/2024 Credit Pool Studies in Brief
+Appendix B: 2024/2025 Credit Pool Studies in Brief

-Below is the list of the credit-only research studies conducted in the Behavioural Lab from September 2023 to April 2024.
-A debriefing document with study details was compiled and sent to our students after the Student Credit Pool was closed.
-The study information was provided by the PIs and were compiled by IBL staff in no particular order.
+Below is an overview of the credit-only research studies conducted in the Behavioural Lab from September 2023 to April 2024 and provided as a debriefing for our students after the Student Credit Pool was closed.
+These are provided by the PIs and are compiled by IBL staff in no particular order.